 Out of over two thousands of islands along the coast of Vietnam, a handful of them have great potentials to develop tourism, yet only some of those foreign tourists can visit without a permit.

 Cat Ba is the largest island in North Vietnam and also has been developing tourism for a long time.
 Therefore this island is open for all visitors, both domestic and foreign.
 All you need to do is buying a high-speed boat ticket at Ben Binh wharf and it will take about 50 minutes to get to the island.
-Boats run everyday, available both in morning and in afternoon.
-From Hanoi, it’s very easy to buy combo ticket (bus-boat-bus) with Hoang Long bus company.
+Boats run every day, available both in the morning and in the afternoon.
+From Hanoi, it’s very easy to buy a combo ticket (bus-boat-bus) with Hoang Long bus company.
 You pay $13 at the bus station in Hanoi and they will drop you on the main street in Cat Ba after 5 hours of travel time.

 Because Cat Ba is a tourist island, there are so many choices for you on accommodation, restaurants and services.
 Yet it can be so confusing and make you disoriented.
-We suggest you to book everything in advance and don’t forget to confirm prices with them.
+We suggest you book everything in advance and don’t forget to confirm prices with them.

-Cat Co 1,2,3 beaches are better then most of the beaches in North Vietnam.
+Cat Co 1,2,3 beaches are better than most of the beaches in North Vietnam.
 Cat Co 1 and 2 are close to each other and are always crowded in peak season.
 Cat Co 3 is a bit further but clean and obviously less stuffed.

 Lan Ha bay and Monkey island are great places to discover.
 A kayaking tour around the bay is the best way to enjoy the stunning scenery of the green limestone islands filled bay, together with the hidden caves, unspoiled beaches, lagoons and floating fishing villages.
 Monkey island or Pineapple island has plenty of both monkeys and wide pineapple trees.
 Tourist can see the money and feed them too but do not disturb or try to force them in any way.
 The beach on the island is pristine and quite clean.
-There is a trail to get on the top of the island, you might have chance to see monkeys on the way.
+There is a trail to get on the top of the island, you might have the chance to see monkeys on the way.

 Co To archipelago of Quang Ninh province is one of the most beautiful islands in North Vietnam, given that Quang Ninh has so many islands and thousands of islets.
-Located 22 kilometers away from land, a journey to Co To by speedboat takes from one hour – 90 minutes; you’ll be more exhausted on windy days.
+Located 22 kilometres away from land, a journey to Co To by speedboat takes from one hour – 90 minutes; you’ll be more exhausted on windy days.
 Slower boats take 3 hours to get to the island but the price is surely cheaper.
 There are at least three companies have boats running all days from Cai Rong wharf (Van Don, Quang Ninh).

 Summer is the best time to visit Co To.
-April and May are the best months when it’s sunny enough and less storms than other months.
+April and May are the best months when it’s sunny enough and fewer storms than other months.
 Boats might not depart in bad weather condition.

-The beaches in Co To are considered the most beautiful ones of the north.
+The beaches in Co To are considered the most beautiful ones in the north.
 Hong Van and Van Chai are the two beaches you can’t miss once you visit Co To.
 Hong Van has small waves and is much calmer since Thanh Lan island standing nearly the beach blocks out the winds.
 Therefore this beach is especially safe for swimming, most suitable for children.
 On the west of the island, Van Chai beach stretches its shore along the crescent curve of the land.
 Together with Love beach, Van Chai is a perfect place to watch the sunset.

 It probably takes you 2 days at least to see all of Co To, including Small Co To island, Road of Love, Bac Van beach…